hetpandya/textgenie/README.md

       - *sent*:
         - The sentence on which augmentation has to be applied.
       - *n_mask_predictions*:
-        - The number of topk predictions, the BERT mask filling model should generate.
+        - The number of predictions, the BERT mask filling model should generate.
 The default value is set to *5*.
   - augment_sent_t5():
     - Generate augmented data using T5 paraphrasing model.
     - Parameters: